beBit-tech/omnisegment-api-docs-site/Audience-Sensitive-Information-API-SPEC.md

 | member_sn | member_sn list | **`"member_sn": ["sn1", "sn2", ...]`** | list | &#10004; | |
 | fields | Ｗe want to obtain the keys from the response. | **`"fields": ["email", "phone", ...]`** | list | &#10004; | |

-* Note: Depending on the channel campaign, there are different values in fields.
+* Note: Depending on the channel campaign, there are different values in `fields`.
 For example, an EMAIL channel campaign contains `["email", "is_subscriber_email"]`, while an SMS channel campaign contains ["phone", "is_subscriber_sms"].
 The SMART node contains both, such as ["email", "is_subscriber_email", "phone", "is_subscriber_sms"], and so on.

 ### Example
 ```